meilisearch/documentation/learn/experimental/auto-batching.md

 There are three command-line options allowing you to customize auto-batching behavior:

-- `--debounce-duration-sec`: the number of seconds to wait between receiving a document addition task and beginning the batching and indexation process. **Default: `0`**
+- `--debounce-duration-sec`: the number of seconds to wait between receiving a document addition task and beginning batching and indexing. **Default: `0`**
 - `--max-batch-size`: the maximum number of tasks per batch. **Default: unlimited**
 - `--max-documents-per-batch`: the maximum number of documents in a batch. **Default: unlimited**

 ::: tip

-- Giving a smaller number for `max-documents-per-batch` will reduce memory use, but slow down indexation
+- Giving a smaller number for `max-documents-per-batch` will reduce memory use, but slow down indexing
-- Giving a larger number for `max-documents-per-batch` will increase memory use, but speed up indexation
+- Giving a larger number for `max-documents-per-batch` will increase memory use, but speed up indexing

 :::